The World According to GARP ETF

 When bad news comes in, there will be an announcement and there is usually a fall in stock price.
 Most of the time, bad news comes in the form of an earnings forecast not being met – an earnings downgrade.
 It is time for Slack Investor to get off the couch.

 Slack Investor is not a ‘Day Trader’ and, also Slack!
-This means that I get wind of a dramatic fall in one of my holdings at the end of the day.
+This means that he doesn’t get wind of a dramatic fall in one of my holdings till the end of the day.
 Sometimes it is even days after the event.

-This gives me time to think about what to do next, and there are two schools of thought.
+This gives him time to think about what to do next, and there are two schools of thought.

 1. Accept the loss and sell the stock to employ your funds elsewhere – as bad news often comes as a series.

-2. Reassess the numbers on the company and ask yourself ‘Would you invest in this company today at the current price?
+2. Reassess the numbers on the company and ask ‘Would you invest in this company today at the current price?

-Experience tells me that I am usually better off with option 1 – and investing the proceeds with a, hopefully, price increasing stock.
+Experience tells Slack Investor that he is usually better off with option 1 – and investing the proceeds with a, hopefully, price increasing stock.

 Recent Case Studies from the Slack Investor Rogue File